khakimsetia/framebot/README.md

 php file.php
 ```

-You can also see my other [sample](https://github.com/radyakaze/FrameBot/blob/master/sample.php).
+You can also see my other [sample](https://github.com/banghasan/FrameBot/blob/master/sample.php).

 *NOTE:*
-- If function parameters is more than one, PHPTelebot will split text by space.
+- If function parameters is more than one, FrameBot will split text by space.
 - If you don't set chat_id on options bot will send message to current chat.
 - If you add option **reply => true**, bot will reply current message (Only work if you don't set custom chat_id and reply_to_mesage_id).